danwjoyce/chronosig-www/content/post/ppi-intro-post/index.md

 *appears* benevolent.

-Given that just and equitable access to healthcare is a clear risk in CHRONOsig, patients are involved throughout the lifespan of this project.
+Given that just and equitable access to healthcare is a clear risk in chrono**sig**, patients are involved throughout the lifespan of this project.
 The first PPI deliverable is a stakeholder impact assessment using the FAST (Leslie 2019) principles (fairness, accountability, sustainability and transparency) in parallel to dataset curation.